Killing of aid group chief Tetsu Nakamura in Afghanistan looked like well-planned hit | The Japan Times

 Ghani expressed his condolences in a telephone conversation with Japanese Ambassador Mitsuji Suzuka in Kabul and instructed authorities to find and punish the perpetrators behind the attack.

-Hundreds of Afghans posted photographs of Nakamura on their social media pages, condemning the killing and underscoring how respected he was.
+Hundreds of Afghans posted photographs of Nakamura on their social media pages, condemning the killing and underscoring how respected the Japanese physician was.